-In 2015 her bee book, “The Song of Increase: Returning to our Sacred Partnership with Honeybees,” was self-published.
+In 2016 her bee book, “The Song of Increase: Returning to our Sacred Partnership with Honeybees,” was self-published.
 Book sales immediately did so well that the book caught the interest of the publishing house Sounds True.
-They took it into international distribution under a new title, “SONG OF INCREASE: Listening to the Wisdom of Honeybees for Kinder Beekeeping and a Better World.”
-It is now in French, Dutch, Spanish and on Audible.com.
+They took it into international distribution under the title, “SONG OF INCREASE: Listening to the Wisdom of Honeybees for Kinder Beekeeping and a Better World.”
+It is now in English, French, Dutch, Spanish, Italian and on Audible.com.
+Her second book, co-written with Susan Knilans, is “WHAt BEES WANT: Beekeeping as Nature Intended” and shows how to create natural habitat for bees.

 Robin Wise's interest in bees was sparked by the images of hieroglyphs of bee culture dating to pre-dynastic Egyptian times.
 While attending one of Jacqueline's bee classes, Robin resonated to Jacqueline's unique perspective about the bees.
 Robin offered her professional services to work with Jacqueline to help get this bee knowledge out into the world.
 Robin, who keeps bees at her home in Portland, Oregon, documents bee life through audio and photography.